florianilch/claudine-proxy/README.md

 ✅ **Privacy by Design:** Designed as a pass-through proxy; never logs credentials or request/response bodies.

+✅ **Designed for Observability:** Structured JSON logs with built-in trace correlation using W3C Trace Context.

 ## 🚀 60-Second Quick Start

 **1. Install**